nikolaydubina/go-bench-stream/README.md

 * 4x less mallocs than `io.Reader` version
 * time is 10% faster tha `io.Reader` version
 * time per processor composition is slightly cheaper
-* for this problem of filtering strings, it is generally same as io.Reader.
+* for this problem of filtering strings, it is generally same as `io.Reader`.
 For more complex usecases it may show greated benefits.

 ### Benchmarks UNIX Pipe